kai-cansler/phase-3-final-customer-churn/README.md

 SyriaTel Communications, a telecommunications firm, looks to predict and decrease customer churn, which refers to customers discontinuing their services with the company.
 Customer churn is a significant challenge for service-oriented businesses due to its high costs.
 The company not only losses the customer's payments but also bears expenses related to acquiring new customers to offset the loss.

 In understand SyriaTel's customer churn issue, I began with Exploratory Data Analysis (EDA) to understand our customers that churn.
-We then tested and developmed a machine learning classifier.
+We then tested and developed a machine learning classifier.
 This classifier is tuned to forecast potential customer churn, enabling SyriaTel to devise a more effective strategy to prevent customer churn.

 In the EDA I aim to answer the following questions:
 * What are signs that point to potential churn?